ryan4yin/nix-config/secrets/README.md

 In addition, we further improve the security of secrets files by storing them in a separate private repository.

-This directory contains this README.md, and a `default.nix` that used to decrypt all my secrets via agenix, and then I can use them in this flake.
+This directory contains this README.md, and a `nixos.nix`/`darwin.nix` that used to decrypt all my secrets via agenix, and then I can use them in this flake.

 ## Adding or Updating Secrets